usnistgov/MCV-QOE-TVO/README.md

 There are additional scripts in the main directory.
 These are used to run the main componenents of the TVO.
 The folder *private* contains additional helper functions to run this measurement.

 # Audio Files
-Audio files can be found in the 'clips' folder.
+Audio files can be found in the *clips* folder.
 By default, all four of these audio files are used.
 The csv files with cutpoints, as well as the test wav files, are included.

 # TECHNICAL SUPPORT